xaviliz/AudioQualityFeatures/README.txt

-This script i useful to extract some audio features to evaluate audio quality.
+This script is useful to extract some audio features to evaluate audio quality.
+IT is an example how Essentia library could be used to personalized feature extraction.